Akebs/multi-cloud/README.md

     AWS & Azure: The DATABASES object is commented out (using """) so that the app doesn't attempt to use a database at all.
 To use a database, remove the comments and modify the values as appropriate for your database.

     Gcloud: App Engine by default looks for a main.py file at the root of the app directory with a WSGI-compatible object called app.
-To acomodate this main.py in the root of gcloud django project references the aplication as app.
+To acomodate this, the file main.py, in the root of the gcloud django project, references the aplication as app.

 ## More info: